 This article may be cited as: Blaylock, RL.
 Review of Controversies in Medicine and Neuroscience: Through the Prism of History, Neurobiology, and Bioethics by Miguel A. Faria, MD.
 HaciendaPublishing.com, May 2, 2023.
 Available from: https://haciendapublishing.com/review-of-controversies-in-medicine-and-neuroscience-through-the-prism-of-history-neurobiology-and-bioethics-by-miguel-a-faria-md-reviewed-by-russell-l-blaylock-md.

 Controversies in Medicine and Neuroscience: Through the Prism of History, Neurobiology, and Bioethics (2023) by Dr. Miguel A. Faria, was published by Cambridge Scholars Publishing in Newcastle upon Tyne, United Kingdom.
-You can order the book from Lauren Blackwell, Admin Assistant, Cambridge Scholars Publishing.
-It is a beautiful hardback book and for a 25% discount, enter code PROMO25 to redeem or ask for it when you email Lauren at orders@cambridgescholars.com.
+You can order the book directly from the Cambridge Scholars Publishing website.
+It is a beautiful hardback book, fully illustrated with black and white photographs, including an insert with glossy color prints.
+For a 25% discount, enter code PROMO25 to redeem during your online purchase.
+Or email Cambridge Scholars Publishing at orders@cambridgescholars.com.

 Copyright ©2023 HaciendaPublishing.com